khakhalin/Teaching/Computational_Neuro/computational_neuro_2021.md

 * Richards, B. A., Lillicrap, T. P., Beaudoin, P., Bengio, Y., Bogacz, R., Christensen, A., ... & Gillon, C. J. (2019).
 A deep learning framework for neuroscience.
 Nature neuroscience, 22(11), 1761-1770. - a 8-page review about how bottom-up DL modeling can help to reverse-engineer the brain.
 Perspective. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7115933/

+* 🟢 Deep Neural Networks as Scientific Models (2020).
+Radoslaw M. Cichy, Daniel Kaiser.
+Trends in Cognitive Sciences. https://www.cell.com/trends/cognitive-sciences/fulltext/S1364-6613(19)30034-8 Seem to suggest that for some types of tasks data it may be easier to model a process with a DL and interpret a DL, instead of directly interpreting the data?

 Related:

 * "**What is a model?**" video lecture, by Gunnar Blohm (27 min), from a course on computational neuroscience: https://www.youtube.com/watch?v=KxldhMR5PxA .
 This lecture comes from a cool open project called "Neuromatch academy": http://www.neuromatchacademy.org/syllabus/  - you may want to give it a look, or at least remember the name, as that's one of the best ways to learn more computational neuroscience on your own terms, when you have time.

-Probably also:

-* 🟢 Deep Neural Networks as Scientific Models (2020).
-Radoslaw M. Cichy, Daniel Kaiser.
-Trends in Cognitive Sciences. https://www.cell.com/trends/cognitive-sciences/fulltext/S1364-6613(19)30034-8 Seem to suggest that for some types of tasks data it may be easier to model a process with a DL and interpret a DL, instead of directly interpreting the data?

-Maybe:
+Two more papers that I considered, but demoted to "of possible interest"; also they are a bit older:

 * 🟢 Marblestone, A. H., Wayne, G., & Kording, K. P. (2016).
 Toward an integration of deep learning and neuroscience.
 Frontiers in computational neuroscience, 10, 94. https://www.frontiersin.org/articles/10.3389/fncom.2016.00094/full

 * 🟢 Hassabis, D., Kumaran, D., Summerfield, C., & Botvinick, M. (2017).
 Neuroscience-inspired artificial intelligence.
 Neuron, 95(2), 245-258. https://www.sciencedirect.com/science/article/pii/S0896627317305093
-  Quite popular.

 ## 9. Neuromorphic engineering